Allergy Facts and Figures

 What Are Indoor and Outdoor Allergies?

-Types of indoor and outdoor allergies include sinus swelling, seasonal and returning allergies, hay fever and nasal allergies.
-Many people with allergies often have more than one type of allergy.
-The most common indoor/outdoor allergy triggers are: tree, grass and weed pollen, mold spores, dust mites, cockroaches, and cat, dog and rodent dander.
+- Many people with allergies often have more than one type of allergy.
+The most common indoor/outdoor allergy triggers are: tree pollen, grass pollen, and weed pollen, mold spores, dust mites, cockroaches, cat and dog dander, and rodent urine.

-- In 2015, white children were more likely to have hay fever than African-American children.2
+- In 2018, white children were more likely to have hay fever than Black children.7

 - The same triggers for indoor/outdoor allergies also often cause eye allergies.